AVerMedia-Technologies-Inc/PropertyViewSample/README.md

 The file [ax_socket.js](js/ax_socket.js) contains a registration function and all receiving/sending event function.

-For more information, you can refer to [ document Registration Flow ](https://github.com/AVerMedia-Technologies-Inc/CreatorCentralSDK/wiki/Registration-Flow).
+For more information, you can refer to [Creator Central SDK/Registration Flow](https://github.com/AVerMedia-Technologies-Inc/CreatorCentralSDK/wiki/Registration-Flow) or [Creator Central SDK/Property View](https://github.com/AVerMedia-Technologies-Inc/CreatorCentralSDK/wiki/Property-View).

 You can create your javascript file to write the event handling and element behavior.